Aeroraven/Ifrit-v2/README.md

 <img src="./docs/img/overview.png" alt="overview" style="zoom: 67%;" />

 **Note:** This project is NOT an exact replicate of hardware graphics pipeline (like IMR or TBDR architecture).
+It's just a toy or a tutorial for the basic understanding.

 ✅ Available | 🟦 Limited  Support (Under Testing) | 🟨 Severely Unstable (Under Testing) | 🟥 TODO